 The following year, in 2005, the city of Washburn, along the Chequamegon Bay, Wisconsin, becomes the first eco-municipality in the USA.
 The Chequamegon Bay Region has been influenced by the culture from the Nordic European Countries, as a lot of people from Nordic countries have settled there throughout history; and even its landscapes are very reminiscent of Northern Sweden.
 This proximity made the establishment of a relationship with Swedish actors easier.
 The same year, Ashland and Madison (Wisconsin) also adopted the Natural Step Principles.
 Ashland and Washburn, together with Bayfield, WI and the neighboring Bad River and Red Cliff tribal nations, took part of an eco-region initiative in the Chequamegon Bay region, leading to a regional strategic sustainability plan for 2006-2011.

 In June 2006, a workshop is organized in Madison, Wisconsin, where aspiring American ecomunicipalities gathers to form a network (along with some Canadian ones) : the North American Eco-municipality Network.
-The Network included a long list of academic institutions and non-profit organizations at the local, state, national and international level with a broad range of expertise to share with one another, with the goal of creating more sustainable communities.
+The Network included a long list of academic institutions and non-profit organizations at the local, state, national and international levels with a broad range of expertise to share with one another, with the goal of creating more sustainable communities.

 Here is the first generation of American Eco-municipalities (founded in 2005/2006) :

-- Chequamegon Bay Region: Ashland and Washburn, Wisconsin
+- Chequamegon Bay Region: Ashland and Washburn, Wisconsin (supported by The Alliance for Sustainability)

 - Vandergrift, Pennsylvania